 • Some of these cars are now 20 years old and the turbochargers may be getting on a bit.
 Blown gaskets are common and if there is excessive blue smoke and oil leaking from the turbo manifold this may mean that the turbocharger unit itself has blown.
 Blown turbo gaskets can also make the car sound very noisy at idle.

 • Exhaust manifolds are a weak point and can develop leaks, most would have been changed by now and non-standard systems are quite common.
+Be sure that the car is fitted with catalytic converter, as it’s common to remove it.
+While this might be beneficial to performance and the life of your turbocharger, passing an MoT might be a little tricky.

 • If you are looking at acquiring a heavily modified 200SX it is worth taking it to a specialist for a thorough once over as the huge variety of aftermarket parts can make assessing your purchase a daunting task.